chefnaphtha/xBlockOrigin/README.md

 When you browse X.com, the extension:

-1. Scans pages for user profiles (timeline, search, profiles, notifications)
+1. Scans pages for user profiles (timeline, search, profiles, post detail pages, notifications)
+2. Fetches user ID and following status from X.com's UserByScreenName API
+3. Checks if user is whitelisted (skips if true)
+4. Checks if you follow the user and if "mute following" is disabled (skips if true)
-2. Queries X.com's AboutAccountQuery API to get the user's originating country
+5. Queries X.com's AboutAccountQuery API to get the user's originating country (cached for 24 hours)
-3. Checks if the country is in your blacklist
+6. Checks if the country is in your blacklist
+7. **Immediately overlays the post** with a 50% opacity background (matching your theme) and 8px blur, while keeping the original post intact
-4. Automatically mutes the user if their country matches
+8. Automatically mutes the user via X.com's API if first time seeing them
-5. Saves the muted user to a local database for tracking
+9. Saves the muted user to a local database for tracking

+The overlay approach preserves all post functionality - click handlers remain intact so you can interact with the post after unhiding it.

+All checks use persistent caching to minimize API requests and improve performance.

 ## Installation